Aetherinox/csf-firewall/docs/docs/usage/cheatsheet/commands.md

 This section outlines all of the commands that can be run in your server’s terminal for **ConfigServer Security & Firewall (CSF)** which will allow you to:

-- Manage your firewall
+- Open / Close ports
 - Add whitelisted IPs
-- Start or stop services
+- Start, stop, restart services
+- Update CSF
-- List your current rules
+- Create rules or manage existing

 <br />